60 Second Lemon Law Assessment™

 But here’s the key point most people miss:

-The only way to force a manufacturer to completely comply with these fee-shifting provisions is when they are enforced by a judge (or arbitrator) typically after a trial or court ruling.
+The only way to make a manufacturer comply with these fee-shifting provisions in the law 100% is when they are enforced by a judge (or arbitrator) typically after a trial or court ruling.
 Prior to that happening, the manufacturer is denying responsibility and the matter is contested.
 Any resolution is simply a negotiation using the law merely as a guide to what’s fair and reasonable.
 And that leads to the next important reality…

-Over 99% of lemon law cases settle before trial or any kind of final court ruling or judgment.
+Over 99% of lemon law cases settle before trial.

 That means:

-In real-world settlements, manufacturers often structure offers in ways that often differ from what consumers expect or even what the law says.
+In real-world settlements, manufacturers often structure offers in ways that often differ from what consumers expect.

 Manufacturers commonly offer a lump sum payment with: